AI-SysBio/Ab-binding/data/README.md

 * use the same J gene,
 * and have at least 84% junction sequence identity.

-This is the recommended clone definition and should be used as the default for most analyses.
+This clone definition is used as the default for downstream analyses.

-### Hierarchical agglomerative clustering: `HAC_0.2`
+### Exact junction matching: `junction`

-Under this definition, two sequences are assigned to the same clone if they:
+This reference definition assigns two sequences to the same clone only if they have the exact same junction sequence.

-* use the same V gene,
-* use the same J gene,
-* and have at least 80% junction sequence identity.

 ## Recommended usage

-For downstream analyses, use the clone assignments in the **`HAC_0.16`** column.
+For downstream analyses, use the clone assignments from **`HAC_0.16`**.
+In the main sequence-level file, these assignments are stored in the **`clone_label`** column.

 This clonotyping strategy provides the preferred balance between exact junction matching and more permissive clustering.
+The **`junction`** files are provided as a reference for comparison with exact junction-based clonotyping.

 ## Notes

 * The dataset contains information from **20 samples** across **10 germinal centers**, with **2 replicates per GC**.
+* The dataset contains **heavy-chain sequences only**; light-chain sequences are not included.
 * Read counts are provided both as raw counts in `pop` and as sample-normalized values in `norm_pop`.
-* Clone IDs may differ depending on the clonotyping strategy used.
+* Clone IDs may differ between the **`HAC_0.16`** and **`junction`** clone definitions.
 * Unless otherwise specified, analyses should use the **`HAC_0.16`** clone definition.